Qarik-Group/operator-workshop/student/lab-1/README.md

 ### Login to BOSH

 To get the admin password for login, BOSH created it for us while the `create-env` command was run.
-It was rendered to the `creds.file` just like the CA cert was.
+It was rendered to the `creds.yml` just like the CA cert was.

 Let's open the file to look at it.